dcarrsf/algorithm-patterns/pattern12_in-place_manipulation_of_linked_list/README.md

 2. The cycle detection uses fast and slow pointers moving at different speeds.
 3. The reordering example combines multiple operations: finding the middle, reversing a part, and merging.
 4. The remove Nth from end example uses a dummy node and maintains a fixed gap between two pointers.

-These examples demonstrate different aspects of in-place linked list manipulation, from simple pointer reversal to more complex operations involving multiple steps.
-They all achieve their goals without using additional data structures, showcasing the power and flexibility of this pattern in solving a variety of linked list problems.

 ## Time Complexity